 The Bible is full of miracles, prophecies, and revelations.
 They demonstrate – if not prove – the existence of a supernatural being.
-Many philosophers refuse to argue God from miracles, probably due to our upbringing, education system, and overt rationalism in our lives.
-For a modern human, claims of miracles, which are part of almost all religions known to us, are remote and unpersuasive, and often contradictory.
-How to make sense of them within a simulated reality as seen by Simulation Creationism theory?
+Many philosophers refuse to argue the existence of God from miracles, probably due to our upbringing, education system, and overt rationalism.
+For a modern human, claims of miracles, a part of almost all religions known to us, are remote and unpersuasive – often contradictory.
+How do we make sense of them within a simulated reality as seen by Simulation Creationism theory?
 It is the brainchild of Nir Ziso, founder of The Global Architect Institute, and has achieved considerable acceptance.

-To define what a miracle is has caused no small number of theological problems and poor explanations.
-The dictionary defines miracles as “a surprising and welcome event that is not explicable by natural or scientific laws and is therefore considered to be the work of a divine agency”.
-When something is so extraordinary that bears no understanding of its cause, it must be a work of God.
-It is quite a poor definition.
-It shows God as extrinsic, as the one who sends outside and against creation rather than within and through it.
+Defining a miracle has caused no small number of theological problems and poor explanations.
+The dictionary defines miracles as “a surprising and welcome event not explicable by natural or scientific laws and therefore considered to be the work of a divine agency.”
+When something is so extraordinary that it bears no understanding of its cause, it must be the work of God.
+It is quite a poor definition, showing God as extrinsic and the one who stands outside and against creation rather than within and through it.
 God is inherently interested in The Simulation He created, and this interest has a teleology of interventions.
-The more we know about the world, the smaller the gap shall be, the gap where we put God into the equation.
-In the 19th century, evangelical theologian Henry Drummond wanted Christians to recognise “an imminent God, which is the God of Evolution, infinitely grander than the occasional wonder-worker, who is the God of an old theology”.
+The more we know about the world, the smaller the gap, where we put God into the equation.
+In the 19th century, evangelical theologian Henry Drummond wanted Christians to recognize “an immanent God, the God of Evolution, infinitely grander than the occasional wonder-worker, or the God of an old theology.”

-Why doesn’t a miracle happen to me?
-Or why cannot I see a miracle happening?
-On this personal level, this omnipotent being would know what any free person would freely do in any set of circumstances simulated: “Oh, the depth of the riches and wisdom and knowledge of God!
+You might ask, why doesn’t a miracle happen to me?
+Why can’t I see a miracle happening?
+On a personal level, this omnipotent being knows what any free person would do in any set of circumstances simulated: “Oh, the depth of the riches and wisdom and knowledge of God!
 How unsearchable are his judgments and how inscrutable his ways” (Romans 11:33).
-God arranges things to happen in the world without any kind of miraculous intervention whatsoever.
-When they do occur, they contravene the physical laws.
-They are physical events and should produce physical evidence.
+God arranges things to happen in the world without miraculous intervention whatsoever.
+When they do occur, they contravene physical laws; yet they are physical events and should produce physical evidence.
 By physical, we do not mean the out-of-Simulation reality.
 Physicality and matter are simulated as much as the laws that govern The Simulation.
 In other words, they are not real in the sense of God’s realm or the soul’s existence outside The Simulation.
-Skeptics would describe miracles as events so surprising that the evidence against it happening is stronger than the evidence that people are just making a mistake in reasoning.
-They would point out that no matter what the apparent miracle, the existence of God would never follow.
-Always, there could be other explanations.
+Skeptics would describe miracles as events so surprising that the evidence against them is stronger than human reasoning.
+They point out that no matter the apparent miracle, the existence of God would never follow.
+There could be other explanations.

-On the other hand, evidence of miracles are mostly testimonies of totally reliable witnesses, particularly if there is a bigger number of them.
-One of the classic modern cases of evident miracle was the dancing sun in Fatima, Portugal.
-In the spring of 1917, the Virgin Mary started to appear to three children.
-She announced a miracle that can be seen by everyone in October.
-And indeed, on October 13, tens of thousands of people gathered and witnessed the appearing sun in a form of a spinning disc in the sky, significantly duller than normal, and with multicoloured lights.
-It stands as a counterweight to those who point only to the Biblical miracles such as those performed through Moses Exodus.
+On the other hand, evidence of miracles are mostly testimonies of reliable witnesses, particularly if there was a number of them present.
+One of the classic modern cases was the dancing sun in Fatima, Portugal.
+In the spring of 1917, the Virgin Mary appeared to three children.
+It was seen by everyone in October of that year.
+And indeed, on October 13, tens of thousands of people gathered and witnessed the appearing sun as a spinning disc in the sky, significantly duller than normal and with multicolored lights.
+It stands in counterweight to those who point only to Biblical miracles, such as those performed through Moses in Exodus.

 Why does God do miracles?
 There might be several reasons.
-The first would be an answer to human prayers for something to happen.
-Someone may pray to be cured of cancer.
-If someone asks why God doesn’t it do anyway, then we should conclude that God want to interact with humans and there are states of affairs in which God would choose to bring a cure about, but one has to ask God to do it.
+The first would be in answer to human prayers.
+Someone might pray to be cured of cancer.
+If someone asks why God doesn’t do it anyway, we should conclude that God wants to interact with humans.
+There are states of affairs in which God would choose to bring a cure about, but one has to ask God to do it.
 In this case, God can choose to change the apparent direction of simulated reality (although He knew it “before”).
-The other reason is to put his signature on some teaching of a prophet.
-Setting aside the laws of nature is something that God alone can do.
-If some prophet proclaims teaching and God forwards that teaching by producing a miracle to confirm it.
+The other reason is to put his signature on the teaching of a prophet.
+Setting aside the laws of nature is something that only God can do.
+If a prophet offers a teaching, God could sanction it by producing a miracle to confirm it.
 It puts His signature on the teaching, as in the case of Prophet Ezekiel challenged by the priests of Baal: “Then the fire of the Lord fell and burned up the sacrifice”(1 Kings 18:38).
 God’s revelation shows His might and rule over Simulation, but also for people to see that He exists as the transcendental manager of the simulated reality.

-Of course, miracles are used too freely in the public discourse.
-“It is a miracle that I found a parking space”, shows how much the human brain can simplify things.
-Some people say it is a miracle how nature works and how it is beautiful; well. not really.
-It is a set of natural laws that govern the simulation brought about by God.
+Of course, miracles are used too freely in public discourse.
+“It is a miracle that I found a parking space” shows how much the human brain simplifies things.
+Some people say it is a miracle how nature works and how it is beautiful; well, not really.
+A set of natural laws govern The Simulation brought about by God.
 In other words, it is ordinary.
-To understand miracles, however, one has to confirm three major questions: (1) do you believe in God?
-(2) do you believe in God who is at least in part outside of nature?
-(3) do you believe in God who is still actively present in modern times?
-If all three questions are answered positively, then why God should not send us a message by suspending laws in a way that conveys something really important.
+To understand miracles, however, one has to ask three major questions: (1) Do you believe in God?
+(2) Do you believe in a God who is at least in part outside of nature?
+(3) Do you believe in a God actively present in modern times?
+If all three questions are answered positively, then why shouldn’t God send us a message by suspending laws?

-The Bible is full of Jesus’ miracles too.
-It seems he was able to break the natural laws although in a physical form.
-Simulation Creationism hypothesises that such possibilities will be given to men in a future simulated world within the infinite Simulation, in the new heaven and the new earth, when we attain new bodies, like Christ’s body.
+The Bible is full of Jesus’ miracles.
+He was able to break natural laws, although in a physical form.
+Simulation Creationism hypothesizes that such possibilities will be given to men in a future simulated world within the infinite Simulation, in the new heaven and the new earth, when we attain new bodies, like Christ’s body.